If you’re reading this article, there’s a good chance you work for an online retailer.

 Throw me a quick email on jamesd at gorilla360 dot com dot au, or DM me on Twitter.
 I really would love to hear from you, and we’ll be sure to give you a good old back pat for your help.

-We also collect all the most important online retail news, insights and advice into one must-read email.
+We collect all the most important online retail news, insights and advice:

 - A pick of the best new articles from our Ecommerce Jungle Gym online magazine